carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 ---
-title: "Programming your GPU using CuPy"
+title: "Using your GPU with CuPy"

 teaching: 30